-We use applicable, approved information transfer mechanisms where required, such as EU Standard Contractual Clauses (SCCs), or the EU - U.S. Privacy Shield.
+We use applicable, approved information transfer mechanisms where required, such as EU Standard Contractual Clauses (SCCs), or the EU-U.S. Data Privacy Framework.

 You may contact us about our practices or to make a complaint and seek recourse according to these methods available to you, and subject to applicable enforcement powers.

-In compliance with the EU-U.S. Privacy Shield Principles, Bitwarden commits to resolve complaints about our collection or use of your Personal Information.
-European Union, UK and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Bitwarden at the information provided below in the "Contact Us" section.
+In compliance with the EU-U.S. Data Privacy Principles, Bitwarden commits to resolve complaints about our collection or use of your Personal Information.
+European Union, UK and Swiss individuals with inquiries or complaints regarding our EU-U.S. Data Privacy Framework policy should first contact Bitwarden at the information provided below in the "Contact Us" section.

-If you have an unresolved complaint, Bitwarden has committed and signed on to the JAMS EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield ADR, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
+If you have an unresolved complaint, Bitwarden has has agreed to participate in the DPF independent dispute resolution mechanism operated by JAMS, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/eu-us-data-privacy-framework for more information or to file a complaint.

-The services of JAMS EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield ADR are provided at no cost to you.
+The services of JAMS EU-U.S. Data Privacy Framework are provided at no cost to you.
 Mediations will be conducted pursuant to JAMS International Mediation Rules unless the parties have specified a different set of Rules or Procedures.

 Bitwarden is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 European Union and Swiss individuals have the possibility, under certain conditions, to invoke binding arbitration.